-If the document is only available in paper form, please scan it in shades of gray, or - better yet - in colour (with 600 dpi, or at least 300 dpi) or hand it over to us directly at a personal meeting for an immediate offer.
+If the document is only available in paper form, please scan it in shades of gray, or - better yet - in colour (with 300 dpi) or hand it over to us directly at a personal meeting for an immediate offer.
 Digital photos often prove to be unusable for the purposes of creating editable documents, as the illumination and camera angle are often not appropriate, resulting in poor OCR text recognition performance.
 Should this be the only option available to you, please photograph the text in such a way that the camera is at a right angle to the text, in a very well lit part of the room, and avoid light reflections on the document photographed.

 Only by way of exception may documents be transmitted by fax to +49(0)421-5489-591 following prior consultation by phone.
 Even then, we usually, however, require the text in one of the other forms mentioned here when the order is placed.

 Please refrain from sending us documents that you require back by post for us to make you an offer without prior consultation, since the quoting phase, and thus possibly also the completion of the order, would be delayed by the time that the mail takes, and we would also have to invoice you for the postage to return your documents should the order not materialize.
 We do, however, offer existing customers this mode of inquiry following consultation.